NDepend

 Covariance and Contravariance in C# generics provide greater flexibility in assigning and using generic types.

 This covariance feature appeared with C# 4.
-One of the motivator was to remove the annoying calls to Cast<T>() as explained in the comment above.
+One of the motivators was to remove the performance costly calls to Cast<T>() as explained in the comment above.
 Notice that introducing covariance was a breaking change.
 Indeed, in the code sample below, before C#4 Method2() could be called.
 But since C#4 covariant there is no way it can be called.

 Contravariance in Generics

-Contravariance is enforced in relation to a particular generic type using in the generic modifier.
-Contravariance applies to generic parameters type used as method parameter.
+Contravariance for a specific generic type is implemented using the in generic modifier.
+It applies to generic parameter types used as method parameters.
 A good example from the Base Class Library (the BCL) is IComparer<in T>.

 In the code sample below the class AccountComparer implements IComparer<Account>.
 But because IComparer<in T> is declared with in, T is contravariant.
 This is why a IComparer<Account> reference can be assigned to a IComparer<CheckingAccount> reference.